 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Auburn, Washington

-The citizens of Auburn have a median household income that is consistent with the national average at $64,400.
+The citizens of Auburn have a median household income that is consistent with the national average of $64,400.
 However, the poverty rate is higher than the country as a whole with 13.6 percent of people living below the poverty line.
 The city also has a very high crime rate of 51 per 1,000 people.
-This rate is one on the highest in the entire nation, and your chances of being a victim of a crime in Auburn is 1 in 20.
+This rate is one of the highest in the entire nation, and your chances of being a victim of a crime in Auburn is 1 in 20.
 These statistics reveal that the citizens of Auburn experience their share of struggles and are prone to mental health issues.
-Accessing treatment is essential for these residents to deal with these mental health challenges in a healthy manner.
+Accessing treatment is essential for these residents to deal with these mental health challenges healthily.

 Mental Health Risk Factors in Auburn

 While mental health issues are spread out among all demographics of people, there are certain populations within Auburn with whom these issues are likely to be more prevalent.
 Identifying these risk factors help health professionals and authorities know where to focus their efforts.

 Minorities in Auburn are poorer than their white counterparts with the highest poverty rates occurring with pacific islanders at 51.33 percent.
 The majority of Auburn residents are white with 68.2 percent reporting to be white alone.
 The second largest reported race is Hispanics at 14.4 percent.
 While only 9.72 percent of whites live in poverty, 29.33 percent of Hispanics live below the poverty line.
 Since poverty is linked to mental illness, this indicates that mental health issues are very common among Hispanics living in Auburn.
 Additionally, only 56.77 percent of Hispanic students graduate from high school.
 There is a strong correlation between youth mental illness and high school dropout rates, which reveals that Hispanic youths are likely struggling with mental illnesses as well.